fatihajannat/HTML-theoratical-Questions/README.md

   <source src="movie.mp4" type="video/mp4">
 </video>

 ---

 Q15.
 What is the difference between relative paths and absolute paths in HTML?

 Relative Path

-Points to a file relative to current folder.
+Points to a file relative to the current folder.

-Example:

 <img src="images/photo.jpg">

 Absolute Path

-Contains full URL.
+Contains the full URL.

-Example:

 <img src="https://example.com/photo.jpg">

 ---

 Q16.
-What are data attributes in HTML (data-*)?
+What are data attributes in HTML ("data-*")?
 Where are they used?

 Data attributes store custom information inside HTML elements.

-Example:
+Example

 <button data-id="101">Click</button>

 ---